 I’m so grateful to my aunt, but what about those with no one to give them £60?
 Why should Cambridge charge that when no one else does?
 I applied to Leeds Uni for a masters as a backup and haven’t had to spend a penny.

-And looking at the other expenses I’m going to rack up – accommodation costs a bomb, formal dinners aren’t going to come cheap, and the May Ball certainly isn’t – I can’t help but think maybe it isn’t as liberal as I hoped it’d be.
-Plus, it does just seem a bit stuffy and silver-spoon-y to even have things like matriculation and May Week at uni.
+And looking at the other expenses I’m going to rack up – accommodation costs a bomb, formal dinners aren’t going to come cheap, and May Ball tickets are often in the hundreds – I can’t help but think maybe it isn’t as liberal as I hoped it’d be.
+Plus, it does just seem a bit stuffy and silver-spoon-y to even have things like matriculation, formals and May Week at uni.
 I thought those things were left at private schools.

 I suppose I’m biased, coming from Leeds where things are about as liberal as they get, but I can’t help but raise eyebrows at all the formalities and ‘tradition’ that is coming with going to Cambridge.
 I kind of assumed when applying that I could just focus on why I was there – to do academic research in one of the most respected unis in the world – and skip over all these weird ceremonies.
 But as I get closer to going, everything I thought I could easily avoid seems so ingrained in the uni’s culture.

 I’m not at Cambridge yet, but being half-in, half-out of the institution?
 I’m starting to think that maybe people might have a point with this elitism malarkey…